Welcome to the (delayed) first post of the year. This is a sui generis article a bit more comprehensive than usual.

 Pyrolysis again seem to be the process involve to hjeta the plastic waste over heated to over 400 °C and turned into gas which is later condensed, resulting in the production and collection of oil.

-Several companies are using pyrolysis to turn plastic waste into oil, for instance PyrOil, OMV Group‘s ReOil project, Neste (who targets to develop chemical recycling capacity to process more than one million tons of plastic waste annually by 2030.
-See video below), and Kurata Systems (from used industrial oil, plastic wastes, vegetable oil, and refinery and biomass residues), among others.
+Several companies are using pyrolysis to turn plastic waste into oil, for instance PyrOil, OMV Group‘s ReOil project (see video below), Neste (who targets to develop chemical recycling capacity to process more than one million tons of plastic waste annually by 2030), and Kurata Systems (from used industrial oil, plastic wastes, vegetable oil, and refinery and biomass residues), among others.

 It seems that fossil fuel plastics are not going to disappear overnight.
 Although sustainability is becoming a priority, conventional plastics will not be replaced until the alternatives are economically viable.

 On the other hand, the side-effects or some “green” alternatives has to be taken into account before carrying out large scale replacement of existing technologies and materials.